Scooby-Dooby-Gu/klective/README.md

-# Tesseract
+# K - Tesseract

-Tesseract is a document processing and timeline extraction application that helps users analyze and visualize chronological events from their documents.
+K - Tesseract is a document processing and timeline extraction application that helps users analyze and visualize chronological events from their documents.

 ## Features